 A new client asks SYM,

-“How will you assure I receive the same great service after you retire?”
+“How will you assure I receive the same great service and portfolio management after you retire?”

 “The time to repair the roof is when the sun is shining,” John F. Kennedy